uwhackweek/hackweeks-as-a-service/docs/services/helper.md

 # Hackweek Helper

 Hackweek helpers have knowledge of data or domain science tools and methods that they wish to share with their peers.
-Helpers can include eScience staff, community memebers and hackweek participants.
+Helpers can include eScience staff, community members and hackweek participants.

 ## Goals